PRECIOUS METAL RECOVERY FAQ's

 Can Printed Circuit Boards be Reused?

-Removing parts off PCBs and recycling the components for use again as functional parts is not practical or economic.
+Removing parts off PCBs and recycling the components for use again as functional parts is not practical or economical.
 The parts are easy to damage and they would need to be retested to ensure they still worked.
 Such parts would be of poor quality and the labour costs of recycling would be huge compared with bulk produced new parts.

 What metals are typically contained in Printed Circuit Boards?